-The most popular type of adoption is called an "open adoption."
+The most popular type of adoption is called an “open adoption.”
 Open adoption allows you as the birth mom to be in regular contact with your child.
-You will review adoptive family profiles to see which one is the best fit and then select which family you want for your child.
+You also will select which family you want for your child and review adoptive family profiles to see which one is the best fit.
 Though there are still some guidelines with open adoption, you ultimately get to decide what kind of relationship you build over time with your child.
-That's the beauty of this type of adoption.
+That’s the beauty of this type of adoption.

-Though less popular, closed adoption is completely ok if this is more comfortable for you.
+Though less popular, closed adoption is completely ok to choose as well.
 There are times in life where you are not in the right place to take care of a child and are struggling to take care of yourself.
 A closed adoption allows an adoption agency to handle all the adoption details and choose a family for you.
 With this type of adoption, you will have no contact with your child or the adoptive family, unless they try to connect with you after they turn 18.

 This type of adoption is exactly like it sounds.
 It falls somewhere between an open and closed adoption, allowing you flexibility to determine what level of contact, communication, and relationship is best for you and your child.
 You’ll work these details out with the adoption agency.